KripkesBeard/AoC/Haskell/AoC/README.md

 Main strings all of these together.

-I did not include my input data, so in order to run this on your own, you need to create a directory under the AoC directory titled /input/ which contains a subdirectory for each year, each of which contains the input in the form of text files named input\<n\>.txt for each day n.
+I did not include my input data, so in order to run this on your own, you need to create a directory in the main gitrepo directory titled /input/ which contains a subdirectory for each year, each of which contains the input in the form of text files named input\<n\>.txt for each day n.
 Otherwise, you'll need to change the way the Run.hs files read the input according to whatever structure you set up.

-To build: ghc -odir build -hidir build -o aoc Main.hs

-(I'll switch to cabal at some point)
+Building with cabal should work.